-The impact on the System has not been significant, since primary services has not been significantly affected, however those matters that would normally be attended by face to face visits are being substituted by alternate methods, such as mail or phone calls and that fact has caused some processes to slow down The coronavirus and the actions taken to mitigate the spread of it have had and are expected to continue to have an adverse impact on the economies and the financial markets of many countries, including the geographical area in which the System operates.
+The impact on the System has not been significant, since primary services has not been significantly affected, however those matters that would normally be attended by face to face visits are being substituted by alternate methods, such as mail or phone calls, and that fact has caused some processes to slow down.
+The coronavirus and the actions taken to mitigate the spread of it have had and are expected to continue to have an adverse impact on the economies and the financial markets of many countries, including the geographical area in which the System operates.
+The economy has changed and inflationary pressures on the economy may have an adverse effect.